 "I guess you could summarize my story with one word: persistence," Rubin tells Co.Design.
 Growing up in the era of the great science-fiction films of the late 1970s and early '80s, Rubin loved the strange, futuristic computer displays he saw in movies like the original Star Wars, Blade Runner and Tron and he wanted to make user interfaces for movies.

-After a stint at Microsoft in the mid-1990s as a UI/UX designer, Rubin met Michael Brunsfeld, the senior art director of Industrial Light and Magic (ILM).
+It started when Rubin met Michael Brunsfeld, the senior art director of Industrial Light and Magic (ILM).
 Brunsfeld forwarded Rubin's demo reel to a team that was creating the effects for the next three Star Wars films; ultimately, Rubin was offered a job.
 As he was hired, though, he was warned that there was "no guarantee" that he would actually end up working on the film.
 "I didn't know what to expect moving forward from there," says Rubin.

 He lucked out.
 "On my first-day orientation tour, I saw my name on the art department whiteboard.
 It said, 'Noel Rubin—Star Wars.'
 I almost fell over."